disorderedmaterials/dissolve/web/docs/examples/cu-btc/step5.md

 {{< action type="tabs">}}Go to the {{< gui-tab type="ff" text="Forcefield" >}} tab, **Master Terms** section{{< /action >}}
 {{< action type="edit">}}Find the `Cu-O` bond interaction and change the value of the _eq_ parameter from `1.969` to `1.94`{{< /action >}}

-We need to run the simulation long enough to allow the {{< gui-module "RDF" >}} module to re-average its data, which is accumulated over five datasets and collected every five iterations.
+We need to run the simulation long enough to allow the {{< gui-module "GR" >}} module to re-average its data, which is accumulated over five datasets and collected every five iterations.

 {{< action type="key" text="Ctrl-F" />}}
 {{< action type="edit">}}Enter `25` and click {{< gui-button text="OK">}}{{< /action >}}